Last Updated on May 8, 2021 by queenie mak

 Where to eat Shaved Ice Mountain

-But my favourite has to be the strawberry shaved ice mountain at Snowflake Shaved Ice Dessert (花藏雪) in Taipei.
-The strawberry shaved ice sits on top of a bed of cut strawberries while the tiramisu cake sits above the mountain of ice.
+- Snowflake Shaved Ice Dessert (花藏雪) in Taipei – The strawberry shaved ice sits on top of a bed of cut strawberries while the tiramisu cake sits above the mountain of ice.
 It was worth the wait!

 If there is one Taiwanese snack to bring home as a souvenir, this is it!
 Pineapple cake is a favourite amongst the Taiwanese.
 I can see why – it is quite unique and tasty.
 It is a small pastry filled with dried pineapple.
 Not super fancy but it is super tasty!